kita127/goconvcase/README.md

-# convert-case
+# goconvcase
-convert-case is a tool to convert cases.
+goconvcase is a tool to convert cases.